-The second part of Lech Kowalski’s Wild Wild East trilogy (after the punk cobblers of “Boot Factory”) is a trip down Hitler’s Highway, a notorious stretch of road built by der Fuhrer.
+The second part of Lech Kowalski’s Wild Wild East trilogy (after the punk cobblers of “Boot Factory”) is a trip down Hitler’s Highway, a notorious stretch of road built by der Fuhrer (according to rumor, over the bodies of the Polish workers who died constructing it).
+The thoroughfare facilitated the invasions of Poland and Russia and, then as now, linked East and West.
 Casual road movie approach initially disguises pic’s cumulative impact.
 A worthy addition to Kowalski’s down-and-out canon, docu should develop a reputation on the fest circuit (it won a Special Jury Prize in Amsterdam) before possible cable play.

 Pic is structured with savvy to appear passive.
 The camera-voyager seems content to go wherever the road leads him, and ostensibly lets people along the route determine his agenda.
 Thus, a one-legged old peddler selling mushrooms inches away from speeding traffic launches into a passionate disquisition on frying vs. boiling the fungi — the precariousness of his survival is more obvious for not being voiced.

 Also encountered all along the way are passels of Bulgarian prostitutes.
 The girls discuss their angry pimps and their dwindling clientele in a language Kowalski later deciphers as a dialect of ancient Turkish.